brimdata/zed/zng/docs/spec.md

 ### 2.1.2 End-of-stream Markers

-A BZNG stream must be terminated by an end-of-stream marker.
+A ZNG stream must be terminated by an end-of-stream marker.
-A new BZNG stream may begin immediately after an end-of-stream marker.
+A new ZNG stream may begin immediately after an end-of-stream marker.
 Each such stream has its own, independent type context.

-In this way, the concatenation of BZNG streams (or BZNG files containing BZNG streams) results in a valid BZNG data sequence.
+In this way, the concatenation of ZNG streams (or ZNG files containing ZNG streams) results in a valid ZNG data sequence.

-For example, a large BZNG file can be arranged into multiple, smaller streams to facilitate random access at stream boundaries.
+For example, a large ZNG file can be arranged into multiple, smaller streams to facilitate random access at stream boundaries.
 This benefit comes at the cost of some additional overhead -- the space consumed by stream boundary markers and repeated type definitions.